stephbuon/stephbuon.github.io/docs/_posts/2022-12-01-hansard-viewer.markdown

 Note:

 Our app is currently under development.
 We appreciate your understanding as we resolve visual glitches and optimize performance.
 We have a known bug where the individual nations on the nation pairs page were counted too many times.

+This work was supported in part by National Science Foundation (NSF) Grant (no. 1520103).